narrative-environments/CourseCompendium/Apparatus-Dispositif.md

 **Sources**

 Agamben, G. (2009).
 What is an apparatus, In _What is an apparatus? and other essays_, Stanford, CA: Stanford University Press.

+Bertolt Brecht, “The Radio as an Apparatus of Communication,” in _Brecht on Theatre: The Development of an Aesthetic_, ed. and trans.
+John Willett (New York: Hill and Wang, 1964),51-52.

 Deleuze, G. (1992).
 What is a dispositif?
 In: _Michel Foucault, Philosopher: essays translated from the French and German_ by Timothy J. Armstrong.
 New York, NY: Routledge, 159–168.